Buying guide · Amplifiers

 What's the difference between a headphone amplifier and a preamp?

 A headphone amp drives a low-impedance (16-600 ohm) load through voltage AND current; a preamp drives a high-impedance (10k-100k ohm) line-level input through voltage alone.
-Many high-end amplifiers do both - they have a preamp output stage with a separate headphone-amp output stage downstream.
-The Denafrips Hades on this list is a great example: pure-Class-A preamp first, headphone amp second.
+Some amplifiers do both, pairing a line-level preamp output with a separate headphone output stage.
+A pure preamplifier like the Denafrips Hades has no headphone output at all - it feeds a power amp and speakers - which is exactly why a speaker preamp does not belong on a headphone-amp list like this one.